Claverack, New York

 Claverack is a town in Columbia County, New York, United States.
-The population was 6,021 at the 2010 census.
-The town name is a corruption for the Dutch word “Klaverakker” for "Clover Fields" or "Clover Reach".
-In 1705, the first discovery of a mastodon tooth occurred here.
+The population was 6,058 at the 2020 census.
+The town name in English was derived from the Dutch word Klaverakker, meaning "Clover Fields" or "Clover Reach".
+In 1705, a Dutch tenant farmer made the first discovery of a mastodon tooth here.

 The town is centrally located in Columbia County, east of the city of Hudson.

 History

+Claverack was originally approximately 60000 acre in area and was known as the Lower Manor of Rensselaer, part of a vast estate on both sides of the Hudson River granted in the 17th century to an early prominent Dutch family.